-Twitter for business is interesting because, unlike Instagram, its primary focus isn't photos, and unlike Facebook, the goal isn't always to start conversations.
+- Twitter: Twitter for business is interesting because, unlike Instagram, its primary focus isn’t photos, and unlike Facebook, the goal isn’t always to start conversations.
 But many businesses have had success on Twitter with their witty comebacks to customers as well as competitors; think fast food chains ribbing on each other about the quality of their respective burgers.
-Twitter is a little more casual than Facebook and lends itself well to quick notes about your business.
+Twitter is more casual than Facebook and lends itself well to quick notes about your business.
 You can include a link to your website or another resource in these notes.

 PPC is a method of marketing that allows you to place targeted ads on pages that your customer base is likely to visit.
 A click on that ad will redirect the customer to your website, and all you have to pay is a small fee per click.
-If you are trying to branch out into a new target audience or just gain a larger customer base, this could be a great channel to explore.
-It's essentially the opposite of organic traffic, but with the amount of use search engines get, it has the potential to increase your business substantially.
+If you are trying to branch out into a new target audience or gain a larger customer base, this could be a great channel to explore.
+It’s the opposite of organic traffic, but with the amount of use search engines get, PPC has the potential to increase your business substantially.

 You might be wondering why we saved this one for last, when it seems like the most obvious example.
 The reason is that some businesses really underuse their websites.
 A website is usually the first thing a business owner creates for marketing and the first component of the brand customers will see.
 But all too often, a website isn’t optimized to bring in traffic and reach new customers.
 Pay attention to your search engine optimization (SEO), including keywords and product descriptions, to help your website rank higher in search results.